soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 27-01 Scope and applicability.* ::

 This Chapter implements Local Law 17 of 2009 (adding Administrative Code of the City of New York § 17-195) requiring that signs with food allergen information be posted in certain food service establishments where food is sold and seating areas are provided for patrons.
-This Chapter does not apply to: food service establishments that are mobile food vending units and mobile food vending commissaries, as defined in Article 89 of the Health Code; temporary food service establishments, as defined in Article 88 of the Health Code; or food service programs for children, the elderly and institutionalized populations operated by government agencies or health care, educational, religious, charitable or fraternal organizations.
+This Chapter does not apply to: food service establishments that are mobile food vending units and mobile food vending commissaries, as defined in 24 RCNY Health Code Article 89; temporary food service establishments, as defined in 24 RCNY Health Code Article 88; or food service programs for children, the elderly and institutionalized populations operated by government agencies or health care, educational, religious, charitable or fraternal organizations.